By Katharine Berry Judson

 Soon the sound of music was heard, coming from up the river, and soon the Flute People and singers and maidens of the Flute dance.
 Up rose the fathers and all the watching people, greeting the God of Dawn with outstretched hand and offering of prayer meal.
 Then the singers took their places and sounded their drum, flutes, and song of clear waters, while the Maidens of the Dew danced their Flute dance.
 Greatly marveled the people, when from the wands they bore forth came white clouds, and fine cool mists descended.

-Now when the dance was ended and the Dew Maidens had retired, out came the beautiful Mothers of Corn.
+When the dance was ended, and the Dew Maidens had retired, out came the beautiful Mothers of Corn.
 And when the players of the flutes saw them, they were enamored of their beauty and gazed upon them so intently that the Maidens let fall their hair and cast down their eyes.
 And jealous and bolder grew the mortal youths, and in the morning dawn, in rivalry, the dancers sought all too freely the presence of the Corn Maidens, no longer holding them so precious as in the olden time.
 And the matrons, intent on the new dance, heeded naught else.
 But behold!
 The mists increased greatly, surrounding dancers and watchers alike, until within them, the Maidens of Corn, all in white garments, became invisible.
-Then sadly and noiselessly they stole in amongst the people and laid their corn wands down amongst the trays, and laid their white broidered garments thereupon, as mothers lay soft kilting over their babes.
-Then even as the mists became they, and with the mists drifting, fled away, to the far south Summer-land.
+Then sadly and noiselessly, they stole in amongst the people and laid their corn wands down amongst the trays and laid their white embroidered garments thereupon, as mothers lay soft kilting over their babes.
+Then even as the mists became, they, and with the mists drifting, fled away, to the far south Summerland.

-Excerpted from the book Myths and Legends of California and the Old Southwest, by Katharine Berry Judson, 1916.
+Excerpted from the book Myths and Legends of California and the Old Southwest by Katharine Berry Judson, 1916.
 Katharine Berry Judson first published this book in 1916, which collects the oral traditions of the Zuni, Hopi, Achomawi, Sia, Pima, Pai Ute, and other tribes of the Southwest.
-She compiled and edited four collections of native myths and tales.
-Judson was a professor of history at the University of Washington
+In addition, she compiled and edited four collections of native myths and tales.
+Judson was a professor of history at the University of Washington.